+The dual extruder 3d printer is really magical.
 Everyone who wants to buy a 3D printer has to make this choice!
 The single extruder or Dual?
 And of course you may have decided to go with dual head and that’s why you are here.
-Well, let’s take a look at Why should anyone opt for dual extrusion?
+Well, let’s take a look at why you need dual extrusion?

 - Printing multiple colors simultaneously